miguellopezbecona/Migration-Profiler/README.md

 export LD_LIBRARY_PATH=.
 ```

 If you just want to build the profiler, you can use the Makefile inside the source code folder.
-I have already facilitated a bash script to also execute it along with the ABC program.
-Just go to the source code folder and execute "test" script:
+I have already facilitated two bash scripts, one to also execute it along with the ABC program and another one to execute the profiler until you kill it, because in normal conditions it never ends and needs a `SIGINT` (Ctrl+C) signal to end in a clean way.
+Just go to the source code folder and execute "test" or "test_forever" script:
 ```bash
 bash test.sh [NUMA option]
 ```

 Both the ABC and the profiler use some static parameters described below.
 You can obviously edit the script freely to change them.
-The profiler never ends and needs a `SIGINT` (Ctrl+C) signal to end in a clean way.
 Now the ABC and profiler parameters will be described:

 * `ABC`
   - `-b`: how many consecutive chunks will every thread work in (default: 1).